-- 3) Children who have an elder sibling in attendance at the academy and who will still be attending at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parents marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4) Children living within the catchment area of the academy - 5) Other children arranged in order of priority according to how near their home addresses are to the main gate of the academy, determined by a straight-line measurement as calculated by the local authority's geographical information system.
+- 1) Children in care and children who ceased to be in care because they were adopted (or became subject to a child arrangement order or special guardianship order), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2) Children living within the catchment area of the school.
+A map of the catchment area can be found here. - 3) Children who have an elder sibling in attendance at the academy and who will still be attending at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parents marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4) Children of Chase Terrace Academy employees in either or both of the following circumstances: - a.
+Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b.
+The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5) Other children arranged in order of priority according to how near their home addresses are to the main gate of the academy, determined by a straight-line measurement as calculated by the local authority's geographical information system.